You are here

 Montessori has a theory of development which she named Planes of Development.
 The four planes of development are from birth to six, six to twelve, twelve to eighteen, and adulthood.
 The educational setting is organized around these age groupings.

 The first Plane of Development, between birth and six years old, is unique in having an absorbent mind and sensitive periods.
 The absorbent mind allows the young child to effortlessly take in all aspects of the environment.
 From birth to about three the child has an unconscious absorbent mind in which the environmental influences are not “filtered” by the child.
 In the second half, between three and six, the child has a conscious absorbent mind in which selection of environmental influences are made.

-Sensitive periods is the second unique aspect of the young child.
+Sensitive periods are the second unique aspect of the young child.
 In particular the young child is sensitive to movement, language and order.
-The child’s internal mechanisms ready to develop in the areas of movement, language and order.
-The environment is called upon to supported these sensitives of the young child.
+The child’s internal mechanisms are ready to develop in the areas of movement, language and order.
+The environment is called upon to support these sensitive periods of the young child.